vermiliondesign/poached-eggs/README.md

 define(CLIENT_DB_NAME, '');
 define(CLIENT_DB_USER, '');
 define(CLIENT_DB_PASSWORD, '');
-?>
 ```

-5. visit the host to setup the wordpress database.
-Before installing, remove the /wordpress/ in the url path before installing.
-You'll also need to make sure the .htaccess-wordpress-default gets copied into the /wordpress directory and rename .htaccess
+5. Visit the host to setup the WordPress database.
+Before installing, remove the `/wordpress/` in the url path before installing.

-5. update .gitlab-ci.yml with staging and production paths
+5. Update `.gitlab-ci.yml` with staging and production paths

-6. check the .htaccess and when setting up password protection on staging environments, comment out lines 5-14 on the .htaccess in the root of the html directory
+6. Check the .htaccess and when setting up password protection on staging environments.
+A password should be required automatically on Staging 3.

-7. plugins to install
+7. Recommended plugins to install

--WP Yoast SEO
+* WP Yoast SEO
--iThemes Security
+* iThemes Security
--Regenerate Thumbnails
+* Regenerate Thumbnails
--Broken Link Checker
+* Broken Link Checker
+* WP Super Cache

 # Git Workflow

-git checkout -b develop.
-All pushes to develop should build and deploy automatically to staging.
-Switching to master, merging develop and pushing to master will setup the production server build and deployment.
-Pushing to master should always be set to manually deploy.
+All development work should be done on a branch called `develop`.

+Only production ready code should live on the `master` branch.

+In general, run `git rebase master` to pull changes back into the `develop` branch and `git merge` to merge changes from `develop` back to `master`.

+Gitlab is set to automatically deploy the `develop` branch, and is set to manually deploy the `master` branch.

 # Ignored files

 This theme ignores WordPress core files.
-It also ignores the db.php so make sure this gets manually migrated when the site moves environments.
+It also ignores the `db.php` so make sure this gets manually migrated when the site moves environments.

 # Frontend tasks

-Please review the README in the taco-theme for more information about using webpack.
+Run `npm start` in the root Taco theme directory (`/html/wp-content/themes/taco-theme`) or `shortcut-to-taco-theme` to start development on your local machine.
+The front end cache is busted automatically by webpack whenever changes are made.

 # Changelog
+### v1.0.1
+* Some cleanup of default JS and CSS

 ### v1.0
 * First version to be used with PHP 7